 Measuring and managing your construction site with drone data analytics saves on time, money, and mistakes.
 As we’ve seen, the Propeller Platform gives you the power to see the status of your site in minutes, measure volumes with a few clicks, troubleshoot frequently, and, with rock solid data and a timeline for the life of your site, resolve disputes should they arise.
 Never move someone else’s dirt again.

-Further, you can streamline workflows related to safety planning and inspections, collaboration and planning, and day-to-day operations all from the browser on your device.
+Further, you can streamline workflows related to safety planning and inspections and day-to-day operations all from your device.
 Cut down on commute time and cost by having a recent visual of your site with you wherever you are.